-FW follows the City of Austin's conservation stage requirements for landscaping water use by only watering one day per week, between the hours of 7 P.M. to midnight and/ or midnight to 10 A.M.
+FW follows the City of Austin's conservation stage requirements for landscaping water use by only watering one day per week, between the hours of 7 p.m. to midnight and/or midnight to 10 a.m.
 Austin's climate is part of what makes FW's aging process unique, but the summer climate also creates significant landscaping water demand.
 FW is evaluating rainwater collection as a potential option moving forward to reduce water consumption.

-While not directly related to FW's water consumption, FW is actively looking into the impacts of water on grain selection in relation to where their grains are produced.
-As in many sustainability choices, there is not a clear winner - selecting regionally produced grain from a water stressed region adds to the complexity of FW's decisions and weighs heavily on decisions moving forward.
+While not directly related to FW's water consumption, FW is actively looking into the impacts of water on grain selection in relation to where its grains are produced.
+As with many sustainability choices, there is not a clear winner-selecting regionally produced grain from a water-stressed region adds to the complexity of FW's decisions and weighs heavily on decisions moving forward.

-Currently the facility is billed based on the total amount discharged for non-irrigation gallons.
+Currently, the facility is billed based on the total amount discharged for non-irrigation gallons.
 According to billing statements, the total amount discharged equals the total amount of water consumed.
-However, this does not properly reflect actual water consumption as a portion of the water in the facility is used for whiskey production and is barrelled.
-Moving forward, FW will continue to monitor total non-irrigation water discharged and compare this to the total water billed by the City of Austin.
-The difference between water discharged and water barrelled should indicate consumed process water for the distillery.
+However, this does not properly reflect actual water consumption, as a portion of the water in the facility is used for whiskey production and is barreled.
+Moving forward, FW will continue to monitor the total non-irrigation water discharged and compare this to the total water billed by the City of Austin.
+The difference between water discharged and water barreled should indicate the consumed process water for the distillery.